 In the Chinese culture, Chinese New Year is the biggest holiday of the year.
 In fact, it is celebrated for fifteen days, starting with the new moon on the first day of the first lunar month (of the year according to the lunar calendar) and ending fifteen days later when there is a full moon, culminating with the Lantern Festival.

-There are lots of traditions leading up to Chinese New Year include cleaning the house thoroughly to sweep away any bad luck, getting haircuts, and paying off debts to start the New Year fresh, and decorating the house with red paper cutouts of Chinese auspicious phrases and couplets with themes of good fortune, happiness, wealth and longevity.
+There are lots of traditions leading up to Chinese New Year include cleaning the house thoroughly to sweep away any bad luck, getting haircuts, paying off debts to start the New Year fresh, and decorating the house with red paper cutouts of Chinese auspicious phrases and couplets with themes of good fortune, happiness, wealth and longevity.
+Children pay their respects to elders and in return they receive red packets (“hung bao”) with some money.
+Oranges are often given to friends and family that are visited, a symbol of wealth.
+Chinese New Year wouldn’t be complete without eating a big feast filled with “lucky” foods.

 Chicken – prosperity, togetherness as a family (traditionally, a whole chicken is cooked)